The Classical World and Spinor Formalisms of General Relativity

-then enables us to state that the derivative (2.57) vanishes.
-Therefore, Eqs.
-(2.13a) and (2.36) imply that all the $\Sigma$-connecting objects must bear covariant constancy in the $\gamma$-formalism too.
+then enables us to state that the derivative (3.57) vanishes.
+Therefore, the prescriptions (3.48) and (3.51) imply that all the other $\Sigma $ -connecting objects must also be thought of as bearing covariant constancy in the $\gamma $-formalism.

-A glance at Eqs.
-(2.30) and (2.32) tells us that the rules for writing covariant derivatives of spin tensors in both formalisms are symbolically the same, but a corresponding spin-affine connexion $\Gamma_{aB}{}^{C}$ and its complex conjugate should take over the computational role within the $\varepsilon$-framework.
-Thus, for an Hermitian world-spin tensor $\kappa_{BB^{\prime}}^{b}$, we must have the $\varepsilon$-formalism expansion
+We see from Eqs.
+(3.30) and (3.32) that the rules for writing covariant derivatives in both formalisms are symbolically the same, but a corresponding spin-affine connexion $\Gamma _{aB}{}^{C}$ and its complex conjugate should effectively take over the computational role within the $ \varepsilon $-formalism.
+Thus, for an Hermitian world-spin tensor $\kappa _{BB^{\prime }}^{b}$, we must have the $\varepsilon $-formalism expansion